RossiVinicius/TypicalityOfContextuality/README.md

 Contains the main function of this repository.
 Example usage provided above.
 ## Typicality analysis in the paper
 Provides the routines that generated the data in the manuscript that acompanies this repository.
 Additionally, provides the function `Typicality_POM` that estimates the average success rate for a parity-oblivious multiplexing test with randomly sampled measurements, as well as the function `wilson_interval_score` that computes the confiability of the typicality values obtained by these functions.

+The repository also contains:
+- `typicality_of_contextuality/math_tools.py`: linear algebra tools and polytope computations
+- `typicality_of_contextuality/preprocessing.py`: preprocessing helper functions
+- `typicality_of_contextuality/simplexEmbedding.py`: Linear Program implementation for simplex embeddability

 # Changes from SimplexEmbeddingGPT.git
 In order to reproduce the computations in the paper, the files vendored from SimplexEmbeddingGPT.git were modified accordingly: